Growing your own sprouts and seedlings – a fascinating thing

 Why should I even grow and eat sprouts or seedlings myself?
 (Why eat sprouts at all?)

-Another peculiarity of sleeping grains is that the stored substances - carbohydrates, fats, proteins, minerals, vitamins, secondary plant substances, etc. - are stored in a form that cannot be used immediately for the growth of the plant.
-So they are not bioavailable.
-This may be one reason why many people have intolerances when consuming grain products, nuts and seeds in general.
+Another characteristic of dormant grains is that the stored substances – carbohydrates, fats, proteins, minerals, vitamins, phytochemicals, etc. – are stored in a form that cannot be directly used for plant growth.
+They are therefore not bioavailable.
+This may be one reason why many people experience intolerances when consuming grain products, nuts, and seeds in general.

 So we now come to the point of germination or sprouting.

-Mining processes:
+Degradation processes:

-Remodeling processes:
+Renovation processes:

 Construction processes: